cookaa/cs100-F2018-inclass-starter/README.md

 To run one of these commands, you must be in the main (or "home base") directory for this assignment where the `build.gradle` file is located.
 Then, you can type the command in the terminal and study the output.

+Here are the commands that are related to each of the in-class programming projects:

+- `gradle runExploreDataTypes` to run the `inclass.ExploreDataTypes` program

 ## Output